sparkney/danceguide/index.md

 #### ComplexPage.java

 In this example, we are creating a new component.
-This one happen to be an entire page, but it could be a skeleton that combines other components to form a page.
+This one happens to be an entire page, but it could be a part of a page or a skeleton that combines other components to form a page.
 The layout is a responsive three colums.
 Change browser width ans see what happens.

 ```java
 import com.sparkney.dance.core.*;